optiklab/Nft.CLI.ConsoleApp.V2/README.md

 I also tried to create the solution to fit the tight deadlines.

-In case task would change (or I misunderstood the task), I would also change the solution.
+There are also a few things I skip and maybe return to it later.
 For example, if we need data integrity validation, I would probably go with some other ideas (like Merkle Trees used in the industry).

 # Prerequisites